 1. Excise tax on oleomargarine.
-Purpose-ap-plied largely in dairy states to protect this in-dustry from competition.
-Effect-"Protection' which amounts to a subsidy for inefficient producers Effect--- "Protection" on dairy products; higher prices for butter and for butter substitutes.
+Purpose-applied largely in dairy states to protect this industry from competition.
+Effect-"Protection which amounts to a subsidy for inefficient producers Effect-"Protection" on dairy products; higher prices for butter and for butter substitutes.

 2. Chain store taxes.
 Purpose-to protect in-dividually owned retail stores from the competition of chain stores.
-Effect-higher prices to consum-ers at both chain and independent stores.
+Effect-higher prices to consumers at both chain and independent stores.

 3. Use taxes.
-Purpose to plug loopholes in sales tax laws by taxing goods which are purchased outside the state.
+Purpose-to plug loopholes in sales tax laws by taxing goods which are purchased outside the state.
 Effect-higher prices and the erection of import tariffs between states.
 If the trend continues we shall soon need a reciprocal trade agreement program at home as well as abroad.

+4. Plant and animal quarantines.
+Purpose-to prevent the spread of injurious pests and diseases.
 Effects-beneficial insofar as the quarantines are applied solely for this purpose.
 Unfortunately some recent quarantines are now applied with little biological basis, for the purpose of aiding the sale of local states produce.
 This may result in goods of poorer quality and higher price.

 5. Restrictions on prison-made goods.
-Purposeto maintain industries and wage scales which could of-state" prison-made goods are restricted.
+Purposeto maintain industries and wage scales which could not compete with goods produced by convict labor.
+Effect-the purpose is sound except where only "outof-state" prison-made goods are restricted.

 6. Control of alcoholic beverages.
 Purpose-to allow each state to devise its own control system.
-Effect---- some fine results have emerged from certain state experiments, in particular the low prices and high state revenue of the state of Washington liquor monopoly.
-In a few cases states discriminate against "out-of-state" liquors by increased taxes or restrictions adversely affecting both the cost and the quality of product by this subsidization of home industry.
+Effect-some fine results have emerged from certain state experiments, in particular the low prices and high state revenue of the state of Washington liquor monopoly.
+In a few cases states discriminate against "out-of-state" liquors by increased taxes or restrictions adversely affecting both the cost and the quality of product by this subsidization of home in-